Flutter CTO Report 2024

 Here are the most popular billing systems for subscriptions:

-• Stripe: This solution supports subscription services and provides premade UI components.
+• Stripe: This solution supports subscription services and provides premade user interface components.
 You can leverage Stripe’s API-first approach to customize your platform’s payment gateway.
 Most OSes support in-app purchases through Stripe.

 • PayPal: This full-stack solution offers marketplaces and end-to-end subscription management.
 Android supports in-app purchases via PayPal.
 With PayPal Payments Pro, you can create and host your checkout pages.
 This option provides complete control over your subscriptions.